1ux/DCF77Decode/README.md

 # Basic DCF77 decode

 This Arduino library implements the fundamental functions of DCF77 signal decoding.
 The focus is on clean code and minimalism rather than large functionality.
 This set of functions supports the decoding of: Minute, Hour, Day, Month and Year.
-In addition, transmission errors are checked via the even parity and the 15 bit ("call bit") is queried to rule out problems with the transmitter.
+It also checks for transmission errors via even parity and queries the 15 bit ("call bit") to rule out problems with the transmitter
 The blocking pulseIn() function, which is part of the standard Arduino library, is used for this.
-There are no further dependencies required and no external interrupts are used.
+There are no other dependencies required and no external interrupts are used.

 This module demodulates the AM long wave signal from Germany and generates 59 square wave pulses with two different duty cycles.